paulang1807/learn-tech/react-app/README.md

 - Has two main parts: Actions and Reducers
     - Reducers have switch-case statements corresponding to each Action.
 - Only class based react components are aware of the redux state
+- Action Creators are functions that return actions

 ## React, Redux and React-Redux
 - Update state